Words and Photos: Jeff G. Holt

 All of the lighting was to be switched out the LED and we also had a few special red and blue lights built into them too keep the Cop Bike theme throughout the bike.
 When Danny got rolling on the preliminary wiring it was prevalent that this was going to be an uphill battle filled with opposition the entire time.

-Stay tuned for part four next week.
+Stay tuned for part four in the coming weeks.